sharad461/covid19_misinformation/README.md

 `main.py` imports all these methods and runs them.

-After the code has run successfully, the results can be found in these folders are files:
+After the code has run successfully, the results can be found in these folders and files:
-`figures` folder will have the graphs.
+- `figures` folder will have the graphs.
-`reports` folder will have row counts of the files.
+- `reports` folder will have row counts of the files.
-`exploratory.csv` will have detailed stats about the data.
+- `exploratory.csv` will have detailed stats about the data.

 `phase1/config.py` has arguments like `samplepct` which can be changed to customize the operation.